-For some people, getting a new connector in the mail to repair your car can be nerve racking.
+Getting a new connector in the mail to repair your car can be nerve-racking for some people.
 Electrical repair is not always the easiest task for some.
 This is not that bad, and I will go over the correct way to do this.

-One common issue that comes up from time to time is the new connector you receive is not properly color coded for the vehicle you are working on.
-This happens all the time now-a-days.
-The reasoning for this is the connector you have for let’s say your headlight switch, could be the same thing for a door lock actuator on a different car altogether.
-To help avoid confusion, and keep overall costs down, most manufactures will not make the same connector in 10 different options with the correct color code for each application.
-If you do come across a connector and you do not have access to your vehicles wiring diagram, install can still be a very simple task.
+One common issue from time to time is that the new connector you receive is not properly color-coded for the vehicle you are working on.
+This happens all the time nowadays.
+The reasoning for this is the connector you have for, let’s say, your headlight switch could be the same for a door lock actuator on a different car altogether.
+To help avoid confusion and keep overall costs down, most manufacturers will not make the same connector in 10 different options with the correct color code for each application.
+If you come across a connector and do not have access to your vehicle's wiring diagram, installation can still be a very simple task.

-First after accessing the harness you intend to repair within your vehicle, take the old existing harness and the new one and hold them next to each other.
-Make sure that all clips and alignment tabs are all oriented in the same direction before going under the knife.
-Once you know what way everything should be, make a few notes of the existing color codes of the vehicles harness just in case you must come back to this for any reason.
-Working in a clockwork pattern I usually start in the upper left corner of the harness, cut each wire one at a time and either solder or use a butt connector to make each connection.
-To help avoid a large cluster on multiwire connections, staggering each splice can make the install much cleaner overall.
-If you have a new pigtail with six-inch leads, make each connection roughly one inch apart, this will ensure that if the harness you are working on is in a tight area, that everything will go back as intended.
+First, after accessing the harness you intend to repair within your vehicle, take the old existing harness and the new one and hold them next to each other.
+Ensure all clips and alignment tabs are oriented in the same direction before going under the knife.
+Once you know what way everything should be, make a few notes of the existing color codes of the vehicle's harness just in case you must come back to this for any reason.
+Working in a clockwork pattern, I usually start in the upper left corner of the harness, cut each wire one at a time, and either solder or use a butt connector to make each connection.
+To help avoid a large cluster of multiwire connections, staggering each splice can make the installation much cleaner overall.
+If you have a new pigtail with six-inch leads, make each connection roughly one inch apart, this will ensure that if the harness you are working on is in a tight area, everything will go back as intended.
 Once you have completed all your connections, seal these off with heat shrink or quality electrical tape.

-I hope this quick tech article has helped you with your install, as always, make sure to check out LMR.com for all things 1979-present Mustang and Lightning.
+I hope this quick tech article has helped you with your installation; as always, make sure to check out LMR.com for all things 1979-present Mustang and Lightning.